aleczandru1989/architectural-recipes/asynchronous-communication/publish-subscribe/Kafka/README.md

 6. **Consumers**
     ```bash
-    Monitor the logs on per consummer group and see that only 3 messages are consummer in the 6 containers
+    Monitor the logs per consummer group and see that only 3 messages are consummed in the 6 defined replicas